 A motorcycle accident can cause massive physical, mental, and emotional burdens on both you and your family.
 Work with our compassionate Columbia motorcycle accident attorneys to give you peace of mind.
 We are experts in accident litigation, and we will devise a strategy for your case, investigate and gather evidence, and work with experts to document and establish the full extent of your damages.
-Remember, our accident lawyers offer a free case evaluation, and we do not collect a penny until we recover for you.
+Remember, our accident lawyers offer a free case evaluation, and we do not collect a penny until we recover compensation for you.
 If you have been injured in a motorcycle crash in Columbia or elsewhere in South Carolina, contact us to schedule your free consultation.
-Call us now to learn more about how we can help represent you and get you the settlement you deserve.
+Call our team of motorcycle accident attorneys now to learn more about how we can help represent you and get you the settlement you deserve.

 Motorcycle Safety Tips

 Motorcycles are a popular form of transportation and there are many bikers on the road today.
 If you or a loved one ride a motorcycle, please consider a few tips for safety:

 - Always wear a full-face helmet and safe riding gear.

 - Make sure your motorcycle is road-ready before you ride – check tires, lights, fluids, and brakes

 - Avoid wet or slick roads when possible

 - Never drink alcohol and drive – more than ¼ of fatal motorcycle crashes involve alcohol.
 Please remain sober while you ride.

 Learn How a Columbia Motorcycle Accident Attorney Can Assist You